-NOTE
+\\NOTE

 - There are 240-hour Vocational Education and Training (VET) courses.
 A written examination will be offered for the HSC.
-If students want these courses to be available for inclusion in the calculation of their ATAR they must undertake the optional written examination, subject to the ATAR Rules. - Content Endorsed Courses do not count towards the ATAR. - At St Joseph's all students will satisfy NESA regulations by selecting English and either Studies of Religion 1 or Studies in Catholic Though being compulsory.
-Mathematics must be studied in Year 11. - Only one Category B subject can be counted towards your ATAR although more than one can be studied.
+If students want these courses to be available for inclusion in the calculation of their ATAR they must undertake the optional written examination, subject to the ATAR Rules. - Content Endorsed Courses do not count towards the ATAR. - At St Joseph's all students will satisfy NESA regulations by selecting English and either Studies of Religion 1 or Studies in Catholic Thought being compulsory.
+Mathematics must be studied in Year 11.